-Whether you’re just getting started with a membership site or have been running one for a while, it’s easy to feel lost.
-Knowing what to put on each page — and which pages are even necessary in the first place — can be complicated.
-Constantly working and reworking your pages can be tiresome.
+Whether you’re just getting started with a membership site or have been running one for a while, it can be difficult to figure out what elements you need on each page.

 You want to provide valuable content to your members and give them what they’re looking for, but it’s challenging to know exactly what they want and need.
-You may be finding members slipping away because they’re not satisfied with the content of the site.
+You may be finding members slipping away because they’re not engaged with your content.

-In the 2017 Membership Marketing Benchmark Report, more than 35% of respondents said that communicating their membership site’s value and benefits is their greatest challenge.
-When members are missing the point of your membership site, they’re not likely to stick around for more.
+In a survey by Marketing General Incorporated, more than 35% of respondents said that communicating their membership site’s value and benefits is their greatest challenge.
+When members are missing the point of your membership site, they’re unlikely to stick around for more.

-With nearly a third of membership sites also reporting a decrease in subscribers, there’s no doubt that it’s time for change.
+With over a fourth of membership sites reporting a decrease in subscribers in 2019, there’s no doubt that it’s time for change.

 Instead of playing guessing games or using a long, painful process of trial and error to find the right formula for a profitable membership site, the solution is to use proven standards and tactics for every element of your membership site.
 By following well-established best practices page-by-page, you’ll get on the fast track to the recurring revenue you hoped for.

-There are a lot of pages you put on your site, and each has a specific purpose.
+Each page on your site has a specific purpose.
 Understanding that and planning in advance helps relieve the overwhelm of building your site.

 For example, ask yourself what elements you should you put on your:

-- Account Info Page, where all the member’s information will be stored so he or she can easily reference it and/or make necessary changes
+- Account info page: Where all the members’ information will be stored so they can easily reference it and/or make necessary changes

-- Miscellaneous Pages, such as FAQs, Member Benefits, Contact and more
+- Miscellaneous pages: Such as FAQs, member benefits, contact info and more

 All of these pages play important roles in guiding your members through the site and showing them the value of being a member — leading to better retention and fewer cancellations.
 If the content on each page supports that page’s clear purpose, your members will know where to go for what they need without hassle.
-Likewise, if your member home page and the content pages within your site follow through on the expectations you set, your members will be satisfied with their experience.
+Likewise, if your member homepage and the content pages follow through on the expectations you set, your members will be satisfied with their experience.

-When you start outlining the different pages of your membership and the elements that should go on each page, you can:
+When you start outlining the different pages of your membership site content and the elements that should go on each page, you can:

 - Discover what’s unique about your site so you can start marketing in a way that sets you apart from your competition